Among all nations . . . with power

 4. How can the Church of the Nazarene and its members contribute to fulfilling Cherist's Great Commission?
 What sacrifices might be required to do so?

-"Those numbers and those maps are not scores in a game, they are people whose salvation requires sacrifice." -- Paul D., Northwest Nazarene University student
+"Those numbers and those maps are not scored in a game.
+They are people whose salvation requires sacrifice." -- Paul D., Northwest Nazarene University student

 Psalm 9 was written a long, long time ago.
 Does verse 11 mean something for us today?